Varun2806/AqualIntel/README.md

-# AquaSentinel
+# AquaIntel

-AquaSentinel is an IoT-based web application designed to monitor and analyze water quality in real-time.
+AquaIntel is an IoT-based web application designed to monitor and analyze water quality in real-time.
 By collecting data on various water parameters, it provides users with insights into overall water health, aiding in proactive water resource management.

 ## Features
 - 🔍 **Data Filtering**: Customize data views based on specific time frames and locations.